-Metro Vancouver’s Role
+Metro Vancouver’s role

-Vancouver has an important role in protecting the region’s supply of industrial land and promote its efficient use.
+Metro Vancouver has an important role in protecting the region’s supply of industrial land and promote its efficient use.
 Metro 2050, the Regional Growth Strategy also encourages offices and other major developments to be located in urban centres and along the frequent transit network.
 Working with TransLink and the Vancouver Fraser Port Authority, the plan supports a strong, prosperous economy, job diversity, and an efficient goods movement network.

 Metro Vancouver provides research and policy advice to advance practical and innovative forms of industrial planning and development throughout the region.

 How industrial lands support Metro Vancouver